shaloo/web3-user-personas/docs/personas/index.md

 ---
 alias: persona-archetypes
 title: 'Web3 User Personas'
-description: 'The archtypes for Web3 User Personas.'
+description: 'The archetypes for Web3 User Personas.'
 ---
 # Web3 User Personas

+Let us begin the deep dive into Web3 Personas.

+We’ve mapped Web3 personas into core archetypes.
+Secondary types emerge from behavior, mindset, motivations, and needs.

+Web3 moves fast.
+This persona snapshot reflects Q4 2025 behaviors and drivers.
+Do brace for shifts and stay tuned to the latest trends as new personas and behaviors emerge.

+## Overview

 Web3 user personas are unique and very different from those in Web2.
-This is largely due to how Web3 operates.

-In this study we have categorized various Web3 personas based on the key archetypes.
-Besides the primary archtypes, based on user behavior there are several secondary persona types.

-To explore details, click on each persona in the table below.
-Note that your target persona may be a combination of one or more archtypes.

-## Overview
+Before you jump into each persona details, let us take a quick look at how these personas differ from those in Web2.

 <div class="grid cards" markdown>